Can You Climb Mount Kinabalu without a Tour Guide?

 Still, that didn’t stop me from harboring dreams to see its summit one day.
 Being a Malaysian, I felt like it should be something that I must do at least once in my life.
 The only problem was the price.

-Here is a breakdown of what you have to pay to climb Mount Kinabalu (as of 2019):
+Here is a breakdown of what you have to pay to climb Mount Kinabalu (valid from 1st April 2020 – 31st March 2021):

 - Park entrance fee: RM3 (Malaysians) / RM15 (International)